hexxone/audiorbits/steam/Guide_en.md

 [h2]How it works:[/h2]

 Everything you see is made of a single "base texture" called point.
 Points are grouped in 2D fractal geometry-"Subsets".
+This is a singular 2D plane.
 Multiple Subsets come together as a level.

-The position for each Point in its Subset is processed using the "Hopalong Attractor".
+The position for each Point in its Subset is processed using the "Hopalong Attractor" for orbital levels with the name "Hopalong".
-Click here to learn more about this algorithm: http://www.fraktalwelt.de/myhome/simpiter2_2.htm
+Click here to learn more about this algorithm: http://www.fraktalwelt.de/myhome/simpiter2_2.htm Other Orbitals were created by [url=https://steamcommunity.com/id/ominous_end]Zinic[/url] and are based off the Threeply or QuadrupTwo fractals.
+Many are of his own design ^^

 After all Subsets of a level have passed the camera, the level is re-generated and moved back to the end.
 The color, brightness and light are processed in realtime per Subset.